nicolasmgaray/mssql-agent-docker/README.md

 # How to use

+You can build your own Docker Image or use the one I already built and create a container in the following way:
-Just create a container with at least this params (changing the defaults for the correct ones for you):
+(changing the defaults for the correct ones for you)

 docker create \
 -e 'ACCEPT_EULA=Y' \